Picnickers and passers-by throw litter over the fence inside the bird sanctuary.

 High Water Level

 This reduces biodiversity by flooding the grassland, eliminating habitat for waders and allowing encroachment of reeds.

-An evacuation pump in the Westdene North pump station transports the water via the Benoni Lake golf course into Middle Lake.
+At one stage, an evacuation pump in the Westdene North pump station transported the water via the Benoni Lake golf course into Middle Lake.
+This pump has been removed from the pump station and never replaced.

 Owls which eat poisoned rats and vermin are killed in turn by the ingested poison.
 The best way to prevent vermin is keeping the property clean.
 All rat poisons are dangerous, with Racumin the least toxic.